 Marguerite Bilm created a CVI friendly literacy material around the Itsy Bitsy Spider song.

-To create a book such as this for a child with CVI, Marguerite or the TVI working in the classroom would need to assess the student using the CVI Range (Christine Roman-Lantzy).
-The book would need to match the assessed characteristics.
+To create a book such as this for a child with CVI, Marguerite or the TVI working in the classroom would need to assess the student for their unique visual behaviors and skills.
+The book would need to match those assessed visual skills.

 To use a material such as this, the child would need to